andikleen/pmu-tools/README.md

 # Recent new features:

+* pmu-tools is now generally python3 clean (but still runs with python2 by default).
+One exception is parser which would need to be ported to the python3 construct.
 * New tool utilized.py to remove idle CPUs from toplev output
 * toplev --import can now directly decompress xz and gz files. -o / --valcsv / --perf-output can now directly compress files if their names are specified with .xz or .gz.